Medical Lab Technician - Online Program Option

 The Online Medical Laboratory Technician Option offers individuals who are currently employed in a clinical laboratory an opportunity to move up the laboratory career ladder without having to quit their job, relocate, or go back to school full-time.
 Attending part-time, students earn an Associates of Applied Science degree that allows them to sit for national certification exams.
 Hibbing Community College does not guarantee that the MLT program meets individual states' requirement needs for state licensure.
 For these requirements check with your individual state licensure institutions.

 *To be accepted into the Online MLT Program, you must be currently employed in an accredited (JACHO/CAP/COLA/CLIA) laboratory that can provide a multidisciplinary laboratory experience.
-Prior to your acceptance into the MLT Online Program, your employer must sign a Statement of Support (download the Statement of Support below).
+Prior to your acceptance into the MLT Online Program, your employer must sign a Statement of Support and complete the "Facility Fact Sheet" and a "Faculty Fact Sheet" for each Precepter listed which are included in the Statement of Support file.
+Download the Statement of Support below.

 The didactic (lecture) component of the program is delivered online by experienced Hibbing Community College faculty.
 The laboratory component of each course is completed with the help of a designated mentor or facilitator where you are employed or at another approved clinical site.
 The mentor/facilitator works with you on assigned laboratory exercises and serves as a proctor for written examinations.
 A detailed list of laboratory expectations is provided with each course.
 (These laboratory competencies can be reviewed by your mentor in advance by contacting the course instructor).
 At the end of the course, your mentor signs off on these labs, including comments on your performance.